This site is dedicated to my Three-Rs: Reading, Writing, and Romans. You’re probably on this page due to the first bit, to read your novel.

 If you’d like me to beta-read your unpublished book, I can guarantee you a time-frame and a full report.
 That does take me away from my own writing so it will come with a cost.
 On the bright side, it’s an 80/20 split: I’m 80% as good as a professional line editor (focusing on prose and story), but I only charge 20% of the rate 🙂

-Just fill out the same form below, and detail your request.
-Note that I may still decline (if life is too hectic for me to commit to a time-frame), but I’ll let you know well ahead of time.
+No agents, publishers, or PAs, please – I’d like to hear directly from the authors themselves.
+Note that I may still decline (if life is too hectic for me to commit to a time-frame), but at least I’ll let you know if that’s the case.

 If I haven’t scared you away, fill in the below contact form.
 I also suggest you take a look at my other project, The Protagonist Speaks.
 It’s a separate blog dedicated to interviewing character out of books.
 It’s a fun, free way to get some unique exposure for your writing.